Taylor Trammell Player Props: Mariners vs. Astros

-After going 0-for-3 in his last game, Taylor Trammell and the Seattle Mariners take on the Houston Astros (who will hand the ball to J.P.
-France) at 9:40 PM ET on Saturday.
+After going 0-for-0 in his last game, Taylor Trammell and the Seattle Mariners take on the Houston Astros (who will hand the ball to Brandon Bielak) at 4:10 PM ET on Sunday.

-In his previous game he had a hitless showing (0-for-3) against the Astros.
+He reached base in his only plate appearance in his last appearance against the Astros.

 Taylor Trammell Game Info & Props vs. the Astros